Culture of Qatar: Garangao

-Garangao is a traditional celebration observed on the 15th night of Ramadan, marking its midpoint.
-The name of the festival is derived from the Arabic word garqaa, signifying a rattling or shaking motion.
+Garangao is celebrated on the 15th night of Ramadan.
+The name derives from the Arabic word garqaa, denoting a rattling or shaking motion.
 It is celebrated throughout the Middle East, with slight variations.
-On Garangao night, children don colorful traditional attire and visit homes in their neighborhoods, singing traditional songs and receiving sweets and gifts from residents.
-The festival is characterized by children singing songs that bless the youngest family members' health and prosperity.
-In contemporary times, Garangao has evolved into a larger-scale celebration, with public events organized in shopping malls, mosques, and cultural organizations.
+On Garangao night, children wear colorful attire and visit homes, singing traditional songs and receiving sweets and gifts from residents.
+In contemporary times, Garangao is celebrated on a larger scale, with events taking place in shopping malls, mosques, and cultural organizations.